“Can I really trust my treatment team?” This was a looming thought during my time in intensive outpatient treatment for an eating disorder.

 Recognizing this doesn’t mean that giving up control was easy.
 I cried after almost every session with my dietitian.

-Every session I was heard things that I thought were “unfair,” “unnecessary” or “too extreme.”
+Every session I heard things I thought were “unfair,” “unnecessary” or “too extreme.”

 If I was putting on weight, why couldn’t I be active at all?
 Once I hit my target weight, why did I have to keep drinking supplements?
 As long as I was meeting my exchanges at every meal, why did it matter that I was eating the same things most days?
 In my mind, my treatment team just didn’t understand.